|5-11.101||Categories of Litigation|

 Environmental crimes often can result in widespread degradation of the environment and threaten the health and safety of entire communities.
 In such circumstances, community service may be used in conjunction with traditional criminal sentencing options, provided that the community service comports with applicable law and furthers the purposes of sentencing set forth in 18 U.S.C. § 3553.
 Community service is authorized as a discretionary condition of probation under 18 U.S.C. § 3563(b)(12) and it is addressed in U.S.S.G. § 8B1.3.

 Although settlement payments to third parties are generally prohibited, a limited exception exists for payments to directly remedy harm to the environment.
-See Memorandum from the Attorney General, Prohibition on Settlement Payments to Third Parties (June 5, 2017); Memorandum from the Acting Assistant Attorney General on Third Party Settlement Payments (Jan.
-9, 2018).
+See Memorandum from the Attorney General, Prohibition on Settlement Payments to Third Parties (June 5, 2017).
 United States Attorneys’ Offices considering the use of community service payments by defendants in environmental cases shall consult with ECS for guidance.
 See JM 9-16.325.

 5-11.106 - Foreign Vessel Matters; MOTR Protocols